 - Paramolar: An extra tooth grows in the back of the mouth, next to one of its molars.

-Having supernumerary teeth is usually not painful, however, sometimes extra teeth can put pressure on the jaw and gums, making them swollen and painful.
+Having supernumerary teeth is usually not painful; however, sometimes, extra teeth can pressure the jaw and gums, making them swollen and painful.
 Overpopulation caused by supernumerary teeth can also make the permanent teeth appear crooked.

 What causes the presence of supernumerary teeth?